Skip navigation

 From mastering the basics like nuts and bolts to solving major engineering problems, this course will help you to think, design, and work like a professional.

-Our Mechanical Engineering course is accredited by the Institution of Mechanical Engineers (IMechE), ensuring the highest standard of teaching, meeting industry standards and providing you with a clear path to professional registration.
+This course is accredited by the Institution of Mechanical Engineers (IMechE), licensed by the Engineering Council, as fully meeting the academic requirements for registration as an Incorporated Engineer (IEng).
+This ensures the highest standard of teaching, meeting industry standards and providing you with a clear path to professional registration.

 Specialist facilities